 Milk powder: Dairy milk powders were collected from Waikato, Taranaki and Westland.
 These were analysed monthly for I-131, Cs-134 and Cs-137 by gamma spectrometry.
 Cs-137 was the only detectable artificial radionuclide.
-For Waikato and Westland levels are now more commonly below detection limits.
-Highest observed detection limit is reported for Westland (as only one sample was above detection limit).
+For Waikato and Westland, levels are now more commonly below detection limits.